 Steyning, BN44 3YE

-The stables of a former coaching inn in Steyning village centre. £8 set lunch (not Sunday).
+[Sep-19] The stables of a former coaching inn in Steyning village centre. £8 set lunch (not Sunday) excellent value for the area.
 Evening mains around £13.
 Large pubby part and restaurant part by an open kitchen.
 Outside seating, some raised overlooking the high street.
 Only a few parking spaces.
 Village pay car park, or park a 5 min walk away.

 Worthing Pier Southern Pavilion